-A number of clients approach us with construction problems relating to their property in Torrevieja or Orihuela Costa.
-They usually contact the builder first, and us when their patience is exhausted.
+Construction problems are generally very stressful and we have the utmost sympathy with those that have them.
+We have had a number of cases relating to this and have a Class Action for construction problems at the moment.
+There seem to be several cases relating to property in Torrevieja or Orihuela Costa.
+Clients usually contact the builder first, and us when their patience is exhausted.

-We wish to try to explain in an article several points to help clients.
+We wish to try to explain more in an article including several points to help clients.

 In Spain, when there is a newly-built property, there are three types of guarantees.